The Recruit: This is a prison?

 Morpheus: [The truth is] that you are a slave, Neo.
 Like everyone else you were born into bondage.
 Into a prison that you cannot taste or see or touch.
 A prison for your mind.

-- In Minority Report, criminals captured by the Precrime division are sentenced to Cryo-Prison, during which their minds are trapped in an inescapable dream state.
-According to the jailer, "your life flashes before your eyes" and "all your dreams come true."
+- In Minority Report, criminals arrested by the Precrime division are sentenced to Cryo-Prison, during which their minds are trapped in an inescapable dream state.
+According to the jailer, "your life flashes before your eyes" and "all your dreams come true".
+John Anderton ends up as a prisoner here in the climax, though his wife is able to break him out and arrange for the Big Bad's comeuppance.
+Following this, with the validity of the Precrime system thrown into doubt, the inmates are all released.

 - In The Fractured Atlas - Five Fragments by John Connolly, anyone who makes the mistake of messing with the eponymous book is condemned to spend eternity in the company of the Not-God.
 Here, the main character of the final story has his mouth and eyes sewn shut, while his mind is trapped in an endless nightmare of his time in World War I. Just to drive home the awful cosmic legality of it all, his sentence is presided over by a lawyer who doubles as his jailer.